benjaminliu1998/CS205_Recommender/index.md

 ## step-by-step guide for running Scala script

+Note: we recommend that you hard code the commands, instead of copy and paste them from the website.

 While the setup for running a Python script on the EMR cluster is very straightforward, the process for running a Scala script requires a few more steps; however, as you’ll see shortly during the results section, it is well worth it.